Landmark Digital Personal Data Protection Act Passes in India

 The regulatory oversight of the Act is entrusted to the Data Protection Board of India, empowered to exercise a range of functions including rectifying data breaches and investigating individual complaints.
 Penalties for breaches vary from INR 10,000 (approximately $120) for non-compliance with individual requests to a substantial INR 250 Crore (around $30 million) for data breach violations.

-In this report, we delve into the core aspects of the new law and its principal requirements.
+In this report, we delve into the core aspects of the new India data privacy law and its principal requirements.

 Scope & Applicability of the Digital Personal Data Protection Act